Wednesday, January 13th, 2021

 IMPORTANT PATIENT UPDATE

 All Caradoc Dentistry team members will be screened daily BEFORE reporting to work for any COVID symptoms or potential exposure to COVID19.
+Team members have their temperatures checked reporting to and before leaving work.

 Personal Protective Equipment (PPE)